Offered Fall 2025.

 Offered Winter 2026.

-This course is not what you think it is at first glance - i.e., people in hoodies running around causing chaos in Portland.
-Rather, it is about how human societies govern themselves without recourse to a formal government.
+If you think this course will be about people in hoodies running around causing chaos in Portland, think again.
+That is not what anarchy is; that is what chaos is.
+Rather, true anarchy is about how human societies govern themselves without recourse to a formal government with centralized coercion.
 We explore themes related to the use of cultural norms and rituals to coordinate human behavior, the importance of community relations, and generalized reciprocity.
 In addition to examining whether anarchy can be a stand-alone system of social organization, we also consider whether anarchist forms of governance can exist alongside established states.

 Readings include selections from "anarcho-communists" (e.g., Kropotkin, Taylor, Scott), as well as "anarcho-capitalists" (e.g., Leeson, Stringham, Hasnas).* Student evaluation will be weighted heavily towards class discussion, thus this is not a class for shy people.
 Shy individuals are welcomed to take the course as a way of developing their public speaking skills, but if you do not participate, you will not receive a passing grade.
 There will also be two take-home essays that will be graded like you've probably never been graded before.
 If you are not paralyzed by criticism and truly seek to become a better reader, writer, and thinker, this is the class for you.